 To apply for Saint Louis University School of Medicine scholarships we encourage all students to complete the FAFSA (Free Application for Federal Student Aid) beginning October 1.

 To maximize scholarship eligibility, we encourage all students to include parental data on the FAFSA.

-VALIDATION PROCESS: Students receiving a $5,000 or $10,000 School of Medicine scholarship will need to complete the following Validation process prior to June 1 in order to confirm the accuracy of the FAFSA information and thereby finalize the amount of their award:
+VALIDATION PROCESS: Students receiving a $5,000 or $10,000 School of Medicine scholarship may be selected for validation in order to confirm the accuracy of the FAFSA information.
+If requested students will need to submit the following:

-Students not providing parent tax information on the FAFSFA will not be required to update parent tax information on the FAFSA or provide the parent federal tax return transcript, but they will not be eligible for the $10,000 scholarship and may forfeit other aid opportunities.
+Students not providing parent tax information on the FAFSFA will not be required provide the parent federal tax return transcript, but they will not be eligible for the $10,000 scholarship and may forfeit other aid opportunities.

 All documents can be faxed, emailed, or mailed to Office of Student Financial Services at the following:

 Mail: Student Financial Services, 1402 S. Grand Blvd., C120, Saint Louis, MO 63104

 DEADLINE TO UPDATE THE FAFSA AND PROVIDE COMPLETED VALIDATION INFORMATION IS February 1.

 Awarding of scholarships may extend beyond the priority dates based on the availability of funds.

 RENEWING SCHOLARSHIPS: Students are eligible to receive the $5,000 or $10,000 university scholarship for up to 4 academic years.
 Awards will be automatically renewed and will NOT REQUIRE the completion of the FAFSA.